 Which Part Of The Sentence Is A Nonrestrictive Clause

 Navigating the nuances of grammar can sometimes feel like traversing a labyrinth.
-One particularly intricate aspect is understanding nonrestrictive clauses.
-These clauses, also known as nonessential or parenthetical clauses, add extra information to a sentence but aren't crucial for identifying the noun they modify.
+In practice, these clauses, also known as nonessential or parenthetical clauses, add extra information to a sentence but aren't crucial for identifying the noun they modify.
 They provide additional context or detail, but if removed, the core meaning of the sentence remains intact.
+So naturally, one particularly detailed aspect is understanding nonrestrictive clauses.
 This article aims to dissect the anatomy of a sentence to help you pinpoint exactly where a nonrestrictive clause resides, offering clear explanations, examples, and practical tips along the way.

 Introduction